 As I mentioned in the beginning, it took me three cycles of decluttering until I finally achieved the state where working around my home doesn’t leave me stressed anymore.

-If you want to organize your home once and for all, you may need several rounds too.
+If you want your home organization to be long-lasting, you may need several rounds too.

-It may sound daunting but in reality – it gets easier with every single time since you have less stuff to work with.
+It may sound daunting but in reality – it gets easier every single time since you have less stuff to work with.

 Decluttering in several cycles is also beneficial if you have a hard time letting go of things or if you’re a person who quickly gets anxious or overly excited (like me).

 5. Keep it clean and tidy

-Once you’ve done organizing your home, you want to keep it that way.
+Once you’ve done your home organization, you want to keep everything that way.

 There aren’t many shortcuts here – you will need to review your stuff from time to time but here are the things that help me stay organized: